ashvinck/easy-notes/README.md

 ## Need Help?

  If you encounter any issues or have questions, please feel free to open an issue in the repository.
 We're here to help!

+# Backend Repository

+  The link to the [backend repo](https://github.com/ashvinck/EasyNotes-backend) can be found here.